 We will be using only Vital Oxide for all cleaning, sanitizing, and disinfecting.
 Please

 remove any other products from program areas.

+Note: All staff are required to wear an apron (SACL provided) when handling Vital Oxide.

 Both fogging and misting use undiluted Vital Oxide – straight from the jug.
 This disinfects